-HR: Five components of the strategic business partner mindset
+HR: Components of the strategic business partner mindset

 In his 1997 book, ‘Human Resources Champions’, Dave Ulrich famously proposed the HR Business Partner model, which sees HR integrating itself into organisations and aligning its work directly with business objectives.